Wishing all beings a happy healthy year for 2022

 When the current pandemic crisis is over, we will be able to joyfully meet together.
-Meantime the on-line opportunity, with Zoom, presents itself.
+Meantime we plan to practice Zazen with our Sangha on-line, with Zoom.

 19:45 pm: Welcome

-20:00 pm: Invitation Bell; Meditate in silence for around 30 mins.
-This is Zazen
+20:00 pm: Invitation Bell; Meditate in silence for around 35 mins.
+This is Zazen.

 Walking meditation for 5-6 minutes

 20:40: Greetings Bell: Greetings and chat for 20-35 mins.
 This is Sangha discussion, exploring Dharma.